bitcoin/bitcoin/README.rst

 - CSV export of transactions

-- User friendly transaction list with status icons, and real-time filtering
+- User friendly transaction list with status icons, real-time filtering and a context menu that allows editing and copying labels

 - Show alternative icon when on testnet